 >>> def is_leaf(tree): return not branches(tree)

 Trees can be constructed by nested expressions.
-The following tree t has root value 3 and two branches.
+The following tree t has root label 3 and two branches.

 Tree-recursive functions are also used to process trees.
 For example, the count_leaves function counts the leaves of a tree.